erikologic/cms-tech-test/README.md

 - query optimisation: e.g. the displayBookAtLayer query ATM fetches all the layers contents for a particular book and aggregates server side - this could be optimised with a query that performs the aggregation inside the DB,
 - vertical scaling,
-- horizontal scaling: I am not sure if Vercel would support that, perhaps it would require migrating into Supabase or AWS RDS,
+- horizontal scaling,
 - sharding: e.g. perhaps the data is well suited to be partitioned at customer/organisation

 ### Observability

-Vercel provides some logging and metrics.
+Platforms like Vercel and AWS provide server-side logging and metrics.
 We are flying blind regarding client-side errors and alarming in general.
-I suggest adding Sentry or a similar error reporting on both the client and server side ASAP.
+I suggest adding Sentry, CloudWatch Alarms or a similar error reporting on both the client and server side ASAP.

 In the long term, I had a good experience with OpenTelemetry and HoneyComb and would suggest using it to: